skf-ai/moodle-karta-plugin/README.md

 ## Packaging the Plugin

-1. Ensure the folder structure is:
+1. Ensure the folder structure inside the `chatbot` directory is:

 ```
-local/
 chatbot/
     version.php
     lib.php
     settings.php